zeitgeistpm/documentation/docs/learn/parimutuel.md

   suited for markets which resolve very quickly.

-As such, parimutuel markets are perfectly suited for short-lived markets where the market's outcome is published at a predefined time.
+As such, parimutuel markets are perfectly suited for short-lived markets where the market's outcome is published at a predefined time or where odds are considered comparatively stable.

 ## Parimutuel Markets on Zeitgeist